Dan1905/Banking-app/README.md

 1. A transaction is created in `transaction-service`.
 2. The transaction is saved in MySQL.
+3. Account ownership is resolved via internal lookups and event email metadata is enriched when available.
-3. A `TransactionEvent` is published to Kafka.
+4. A `TransactionEvent` is published to Kafka after the DB transaction commits.
 4. `notification-service` consumes the event.
 5. The notification layer can send email, SMS, audit logs, or other side effects.